mohumedraslan/TRAVO/travo/docs/README.md

 # TRAVO

+## Overview
-A comprehensive travel platform leveraging AI and machine learning to provide personalized travel recommendations, crowd predictions, visual identification of landmarks, and an intelligent travel assistant.
+TRAVO is a comprehensive travel platform that leverages AI and machine learning to provide personalized travel recommendations, crowd predictions, visual identification of landmarks, and an intelligent travel assistant.

 ## Project Structure